teplofizik/nyaimagetool/readme.md

 LZO compression is provided by NyaLZO library (Decompression code is ported from lzo1x_decompress_safe.c) ZStd compression is provided by ZstdSharp package.

+## Supported protocols
+1. SFTP (server)
+SFTP server is available for fast inspecting a content of loaded filesystem.

+SFTP server is provided by (freesftpsharp)[https://github.com/mikaelliljedahl/freesftpsharp/] and (FxSsh)[https://github.com/Aimeast/FxSsh]. freesftpsharp is slightly rewrited and adopted for virtual fs.

 ## How to
 There are need to add scp support to image and add version information (device id or other info).
 Run image processing: